coy-humphrey/smart-irrigation/README.md

 ### Python libraries for the API

 The API comes with a requirements.txt file listing all of its dependencies.
-To easily install these dependencies, run the command
+To easily install these dependencies, run the following command.

     pip install -r /path/to/requirements.txt